 Q. What other financial supports does the Foundation provide to Host organizations?

-A: Direct supports available to our Fellows include: 1) reimbursement for bar expenses, 2) reimbursement for relocation expenses, and 3) loan repayment assistance for the debt service due during their fellowship on law school loans.
+A: Direct supports available to our Fellows include (1) reimbursement for bar expenses, (2) reimbursement for relocation expenses and (3) loan repayment assistance for the debt service due during their Fellowship on law school loans.
 These supports are available on a showing of financial need, and as long as another entity is not covering the expenses.